LBI-DHP/fitfilesparseandtransform/ReadMe_WellnessFitFiles.md

 To convert Garmin Wellness Fit files, run the following command in your Windows Powershell/Terminal or MacOS Terminal (make sure you are on the correct path as described above):

 `python .\ParseWellnessFitFiles.py`

 Find the converted Excel files in the "export" folder.

+### Convert Multiple Garmin Wellness Fit Files to one Excel Summary File (heart rate only, resampled to 1 minute)

+To convert Garmin Wellness Fit files, run the following command in your Windows Powershell/Terminal or MacOS Terminal (make sure you are on the correct path as described above):

+`python .\ParseWellnessHeartRateSummaryResampledTo1min.py`

+Find the converted Excel files in the "export" folder.